How Much Does a Sump Pump Cost?

 - Location of Installation – A sump pump being installed in a crawl space may be less appealing, as labor requires you to crawl below the crawl space and do the work, but it can be less expensive due to crawl spaces typically having a dirt floor and therefore easier to dig through.
 Installing a sump pump in a basement usually requires drilling through concrete and could require partial tear down and refinishing of a finished basement as well.

-Average Sump Pump Installation Cost
+Average Cost Examples

 - $300 – $600 – Replacement sump pump – The cost to replace a sump pump is the best case scenario.
 If you already have a sump pump in place and don’t mind doing the work yourself, you can get away with just the cost of supplies and a few hours of manual labor.
 You can also hire somebody to do the job for under $800 in most cases.

 - $625 – $1,200 – Installation of a new sump pump without a drainage system – If you already have a drainage system in place or are installing a sump pump in a low-lying area that is prone to collecting water, you can expect to spend anywhere between $600 and $1,200 to have a sump pump installed.
 This includes the excavation and removal of dirt, the drilling through concrete, installing power to the area and the cost of supplies/labor.